frnsimoes/frnsimoes.github.io/content/ready/print-strace.md

 Without the [-t](https://docs.docker.com/reference/cli/docker/container/run/#tty) flag, Docker does not attach a pseudo-terminal to the container’s stdout, so `isatty()` fails.
 Consequently, Python treats stdout as a pipe, enabling block buffering.

 Docker has a pseudo-TTY[^2], When you pass the -t flag to Docker, it creates a pseudo-TTY and attaches it to the container's stdin and stdout.
 Internally, this makes `isatty()` return true, as the file descriptor is now associated with a terminal-like device.
 The pseudo-TTY essentially simulates a real terminal, altering how the Python runtime configures stdout.

-**back to Python's print: a workaround**

-If you set [PYTHONUNBUFFERED](https://docs.python.org/3/using/cmdline.html#cmdoption-u) or use the -u flag, Python bypasses the default logic entirely, ignoring `isatty()` and forcing unbuffered output.
-Internally, this disables the use of a buffer for stdout and stderr, ensuring all writes go directly to the underlying file descriptor without delay.
-While practical, this bypass skips Python’s internal optimization mechanisms, making it a less nuanced solution compared to understanding and controlling the environment directly.

 [^1]: https://www.man7.org/linux/man-pages/man3/isatty.3.html
 [^2]: I was searching for more information and found [this](https://stackoverflow.com/questions/30137135/confused-about-docker-t-option-to-allocate-a-pseudo-tty) to be a good explanation.